-As a travel blogger, I often receive a lot of questions about what camera gear I use to create my photos, and I’m excited to share with you all the photography essentials I use and take with me on my solo trips.
+As a travel blogger, I often receive a lot of questions about what camera gear I use for my photography.
+So I’ve put together all the photography essentials I use and take with me during my travels.

-This guide below lists all my exact travel photography gear – from my camera itself to the bag I keep it all in.
-By no means do you need all of these products to create quality images – even using your phone is a great place to start!
+This guide below lists all my exact travel photography gear – from the best camera for travel blogging to the bag I keep it all in.
+By no means do you need all of these products to create great images – even using your phone is a great place to start!

 This is the lens that basically lives on my camera.
 I use this for the majority of my photos you see on Instagram (@wanderfullyrylie) and this website.
 It’s the perfect wide-angle lens and is amazing for both landscape and portrait photography.
 It’s a prime lens so it does not zoom, but it’s so versatile on it’s own it doesn’t need to.

 This is a manual wide-angle prime lens that’s great for low-light and nighttime shots.
 I don’t use this one as often, but when I go out to the desert to stargaze it’s amazing for astrophotography.

 I don’t use my GoPro very often but I’ll bring it out when I’m doing any kind of water activities (like when I swam with the sharks in Belize) or any time I want to keep my phone and DSLR out of the splash-zone.

 Travel Blogger Camera Bag